Taran487/http5114-workshop-in-web-dev/README.md

-# http5114-workshop-in-web-dev
+# #http5114-workshop-in-web-dev
-class content from workshop in web development
-Make a change!!!
+This repo about leanings of modern web technologies like GitHub, Markdown, etc..